Embrace the stage

 Instrumental Music studies introduce students to the wonderful world of music.
-Students in this exciting program learn to read and write standard music notation and gain experience with technologies in rhythmic studies, harmony, and ear training.
+Students in this ex-citing program learn to read and write standard music notation and gain experience with technologies in rhythmic studies, harmony, and ear training.
 They are introduced to composing and arranging music, utilizing the latest software and computer technology.
-Students select an instrument and master it over the four years at PCTI.
+Students select an instrument and gain mastery-over the four years at PCTI.
 From harmonics to rhythm to melodies and on to so much more, students develop the keen sensibility of timing and the appreciation for the timeless, universal language of music.

 Theatre Studies brings your inner actor to center stage.
 Stimulate your imagination through the art of performing.
 Students learn about acting, theatre history, play production, and movement.
 Practicing voice and diction is sure to give your character some edge!
 Those enrolled in this program have the opportunity to participate in curriculum-based and school-wide productions.
 Students graduate ready to pursue careers in stage, film, television, theatre, and more.